-The public participation for the development of the 2023/2024 IDP was in two folds:
+The public participation for the review of the 2024/2025 IDP and beyond will be in two folds:

 ➤ The first public participation was the collection of needs where the community raised their needs to be considered by the municipality.
-This programme started on the 01 February 2023 at Etabhane community hall under Okhahlamba local municipality and is continuous in nature.
+This programme started last year and is continuous in nature.
 It aimed at improving the communication between the municipality and the community.
-It also informs the budget that is why it took place before the preparation of the budget.
-The following summarizes the needs raised during these meetings in the family of local municipalites.
+It also informs the budget.
+The following summarizes the needs of communities in the family of local municipalites.